1989 Namibian parliamentary election

 Parliamentary elections were held in Namibia between 7 and 11 November 1989.
 These elections were for the Constituent Assembly of Namibia, which, upon independence in March 1990, became the National Assembly of Namibia.

 Background

 The elections were facilitated by the United Nations, after the withdrawal of South African troops from South West Africa (present day Namibia) after the 1988 Tripartite Accords.
-The UN established the United Nations Transition Assistance Group and through its resolutions 629, 632, 640 and 643 in 1989, implemented the United Nations plan for Namibia in 435 (1978) to help secure free and fair elections, and eventually, the country's independence.
+The UN established the United Nations Transition Assistance Group and through its resolutions 629, 632, 640 and 643 in 1989, implemented the United Nations plan for Namibia in resolution 435 (1978) to help secure free and fair elections, and eventually, the country's independence.
 The United Nations plan included overview by foreign election observers who monitored the election process.
 The work of foreign observers helped to ensure that the elections were certified as free and fair by the UN Special Representative.

-701,483 people registered to vote, with 680,788 casting votes, equating to a voter turnout of 97%.
+701,483 people registered to vote, with 680,788 casting votes, a voter turnout of 97%.